 We love the understated aesthetics and variety of paint schemes across the range, from matte green to black and yellow to baby blue there is something for whoever you want to be, which is appropriate for a bike that lets you choose which rider you want to be every time you ride it.

-At the top of the alloy frame range is the $1499 women’s specific Haanjen Comp,which comes with a similar set up to the Carbon Comp we tested, but subs in SRAM’s incredible 1x Apex groupset for a wide range of gears and only one chainring.
-This bike also offers hydraulic braking and the same Hed rims and a lighter weight than its carbon stablemate.
-Looking over the specs, we would probably opt for the cheaper Haanjo/ Haanjen Comp over the more expensive carbon models, spend some of the savings on 2 wheelsets (and a slightly smaller front chainring), and use the rest on a weekend away riding trails!
+At the top of the alloy frame range is the $4,650 Haanjo 8C Carbon.
+It subs in Shimano’s incredible GRX810 Shadow Plus groupset for a wide ranging of gearing.
+This bike also offers hydraulic braking and carbon Easton rims.
+Looking over the specs, we would probably opt for the cheaper aluminum Haanjo over the more expensive carbon models, spend some of the savings on 2 wheelsets (and a slightly smaller front chainring), and use the rest on a weekend away riding trails!

 A few things on the bike did bother us.